 Unfortunately the Church of Our Lady of the Immaculate Conception in Baclayon is one of the historical monuments that was badly damaged by the 7.2 magnitude earthquake, see the photo below.

 Loboc: Saint Peter the Apostle Parish church, which was founded in 1595 and proclaimed parish in 1602.
 Also this Parish church was badly damaged by the 7.2 magnitude earthquake; Loboc Children Choir, Loboc river tour with its famous floating restaurants

 where you can eat Filipino food as much as you can eat and enjoy the live band or watch the Filipino folk dances being performed by the local dancers.
 The tour will end at Busay falls and then returns to its origin.
 The Tarsier Conservation Area Loboc where you see the Philippine Tarsiers.
-You can also visit the Tarsier Sanctuary in Corella where you can see tarsiers in their natural habitat.
+You can also visit the Tarsier Sanctuary in Corella, a non-profit organization where you can see tarsiers in their natural habitat.
 Loboc EcoTourism Adventure Park where you can admire the Loboc river view and its surroundings from the cable car or zipline ride.

 Bamboo Hanging bridge.
 This bridge was originally constructed by locals using just bamboo and rope to able to reach to the opposite village.
 Nowadays, this bridge is one of the tourist attractions in Bohol.
 To strengthen the bridge, they now use steel as deck and cable instead of rope.